earthlab/neon-veg/README.md

 -	**tree_counts.txt** - number of trees left after each major step in the workflow

-Four shapefiles generated with accompanying attribute (.dbf), shape index (.shx), and projection (.prj) files:
+Five shapefiles generated with accompanying attribute (.dbf), shape index (.shx), and projection (.prj) files:

 -	**mapped_stems.shp** - points for every mapped stem in the data set